 A recent edition of the monthly Chapter Leader newsletter from the Weston A. Price Foundation (WAPF) had some interesting information I thought was worth passing along.

-This particular newsletter contained guidelines for finding a quality healthcare provider for yourself and your family – a very timely topic this time of year as people seek to implement health goals in the New Year.
+This particular newsletter contained guidelines for finding a quality healthcare provider for yourself and your family – a very timely topic for those who actively seek to implement health goals.

-Certainly, the healthcare provider you choose has a tremendous influence and impact on whether those goals come to fruition or not.
+Certainly, the healthcare provider you choose has a tremendous influence and impact on whether or not those goals come to fruition.

-I’ve blogged before on how to determine if your dentist is truly holistic but have not tackled how to pick a doctor.
-Picking the right doctor is a very important decision as the wrong person guiding your medical choices has the ability to upend all the good you are doing sourcing and preparing nutrient dense foods for your family with bad advice, toxic therapies or discouragement of your efforts in the home.
+I’ve blogged before on how to determine if your dentist is truly holistic but have not tackled how to pick a doctor or other healthcare provider.
+Picking the right practitioner is a very important decision as the wrong person guiding your medical choices has the ability to upend all the good you are doing sourcing and preparing nutrient dense foods for your family with bad advice, toxic therapies or discouragement of your efforts in the home.

-The importance of finding a practitioner that is as closely aligned with your dietary and medical philosophy as possible cannot be overstated!
+The importance of finding a healthcare provider that is as closely aligned with your dietary and medical philosophy as possible cannot be overstated!

 The guidelines provided by the Weston A. Price Foundation were so pithy and spot-on that I thought I would share them with all of you.
 A big thank you to Lisa, WAPF Chapter Leader of Eugene, Oregon for crafting the wording of these guidelines.